galliot-us/neuralet/training/tensorrt_generation/ssd/README.md

 ### Configurations

-You can read and modify the configurations in the `config.ini` file.
+You can read and modify the configurations in the `config_ssd_mobilenet_v2_pedestrian.ini` file.
 Under the `[MODEL]` section, you can customize the model specs, such as model name, model path, the number of classes, objects min size, max size, and input image dimensions.
 The `InputOrder` parameter determines the order of `loc_data`, `conf_data`, and `priorbox_data` of the model, which is set equal to the “NMS” node input order in the `.pbtxt` file.

 ## References